X-Men '97 season 2: Development

 X-Men '97, a revival and continuation of X-Men: The Animated Series (1992–1997), was announced by Marvel Studios Animation in November 2021.
 Beau DeMayo was set as head writer and executive producer, with Jake Castorena as supervising director and Charley Feldman as supervising producer.
 The Animated Series producer and director Larry Houston and showrunners Eric and Julia Lewald were consulting on the revival.
 Work on a second season had begun by July 2022.
-Chase Conley and Emi-Emmett Yonemura returned as directors from the first season.
+Chase Conley and Emmett Yonemura returned as directors from the first season.

 DeMayo was fired by Marvel Studios in March 2024, following an investigation that led to "egregious" findings.
 The studio was searching for his replacement by then.
-In June 2024, Marvel told DeMayo that they would be removing his credits from the second season due to violations of his termination agreement.
+In June 2024, Marvel told DeMayo that they would be removing his credits from the second season due to violations of his termination agreement; however, DeMayo still received creator, executive producer, and writing credits for the season.
 Matthew Chauncey, a writer on Marvel Studios's first animated series What If...?
 (2021–2024), was hired in July 2024 to replace DeMayo as head writer of the series moving forward.
-Houston and the Lewalds were made executive producers starting with the second season.
+Houston and the Lewalds were made executive producers starting with the second season, serving alongside Marvel Studios's Brad Winderbaum, Kevin Feige, Louis D'Esposito, and Dana Vasquez-Eberhardt, and DeMayo.
+Castorena was a supervising producer for the season.